 - Limited connection to two mics and line inputs

 - The software has a steep learning curve

 8. Mackie Onyx Producer 2.2

 Have you ever looked at an audio interface and fallen in love at first sight?
-That’s exactly how we felt with the Mackie Onyx Producer 2.2.
+That’s exactly how I felt with the Mackie Onyx Producer 2.2.

 Like the other best audio interfaces for MAC, this powerhouse runs on 48V phantom power and has two combo inputs for mic and line with a combination of XLR and jack connectors.

 This audio interface has mini inputs and outputs with an audio resolution of 192 kHz.
 When you’re selecting a Hi Z instrument, both of the I/O have a manual green backlit switch.

 You can monitor an input signal on this audio interface with zero latency, and it also has MIDI inputs and outputs.